MPIDR/rsocsim/readme.md

 ## Installation

-I am not entirely sure whether you need to have RTools installed.
-Please report back if you were able to use this package without RTools!
+### From Source

+To get the latest version, you need to have RTools and devtools installed and install from source directly from this repository

 * install devtools
 ````R